AP Source: McKinsey to pay $573M for role in opioid crisis - WTMJ

 Documents made public in Purdue proceedings last year include include emails among McKinsey.
 One from 2008, a year after the company first pleaded guilty to opioid-related crimes, says board members, including a Sackler family member, “‘blessed’ him to do whatever he thinks is necessary to ‘save the business.’”

 Purdue is in bankruptcy court to try to settle lawsuits against it.
 The company has proposed a settlement that could be worth $10 billion over time.
 The company last year also pleaded guilty to criminal charges in part of a settlement with the federal government.
-Both Purdue and members of the Sackler family who own the firm agreed to pay $225 million to the U.S. government as part of the deal.
+Purdue agreed to pay $225 million to the U.S. government.
+Members of the Sackler family who own the company agreed to pay the same amount in a separate settlement announced the same day.
+Family members did not admit wrongdoing.

 A group of the largest drug distribution companies plus drugmaker Johnson & Johnson have also been working on a national settlement.